 Observe different details on the following pieces:

 The top and bottom coins are from Apollonia, the middle one is from Dyrrhachium; from chronological classes A3R3, D4, and A5Lc1.
-We can see cow to right and left; monogram above the name on the obverse; monogram in the exergue; a combined symbol right in the field; the presence or absence of the borders; two different forms of alpha; the two possible positions of the central device; lollipop or tadpole rays; and border of dots instead of the usual line border on the reverse.
+We can see cow to right and left; calf kneeling on both front legs or half-kneeling; monogram above the name on the obverse; monogram in the exergue; a combined symbol right in the field; the presence or absence of the borders; two different forms of alpha; the two possible positions of the central device; lollipop or tadpole rays; and border of dots instead of the usual line border on the reverse.

 2. Distinction between "issue" and "emission"